 Limeade defines culture as the collective values, norms and beliefs of your organization — also known as “how things are done around here.”
 Patty McCord, Former Chief Talent Officer at Netflix and Bestselling Author of Powerful, presents a refreshing approach to culture building.

 “When it comes to recruiting, motivating and creating great teams, most companies have it all wrong.”

 – Patty McCord, Former Chief Talent Officer at Netflix and Bestselling Author of Powerful

-As a keynote speaker at Limeade Engage, McCord will embolden attendees with her innovative, informative and forward-thinking presentation to embrace change and provide critical insight for companies that want to be ahead of the game as the future of work continues to advance.
+As a keynote speaker at Limeade Engage in 2020, McCord emboldened attendees with her innovative, informative and forward-thinking presentation to embrace change and provide critical insight for companies that want to be ahead of the game as the future of work continues to advance.